vegardbb/Overvann/documentation/setup_guide.md

 Make sure the MySQL server is running.
 To start the server, open XAMPP and click the start button besides MySQL.

 ```
-# Navigate to the directory of the project
+# Make sure you are in the directory of the project.
 cd C:\xampp\htdocs\Overvann

 # Create the database